-For information about the keyboard password, see the "Keyboard and Auxiliary Device Controller" section in the Hardware InterfaceTechnical Reference.
+For information about the keyboard password, see the | keyboard/auxiliary device controller information in the Hardware | Interface Technical Reference - Common Interfaces manual.

 Hardware Compatibility

 The Model 60 maintains many of the interfaces used by the IBM Personal Computer AT.
 In most cases command and status organization of these interfaces is maintained.